peakBreaker/peakBreaker.github.io/_posts/2018-11-13-scalable-docs.markdown

-**TL;DR on this chapter:** Documentation can roughly be divided in two, *Process documentation* for the devs, engineers and whatnot which needs some level of technical competence, and *User documentation* which is for those pesky users who doestn necessarily have years of experience with the technology you spend your life building.
+**TL;DR on this chapter:** Documentation can roughly be divided in two, *Process documentation* for the devs, engineers and whatnot which needs some level of technical competence to read, and *User documentation* which is for those pesky users who doesnt necessarily have years of experience with the technology you spend your life building.

 Lets go through some different types of docuementation for some examples: